abednarz210/Tableau_CitiBike/README.md

 ## Considerations

+Population Density and ridership beginning at Hoboken Terminal at Hudson St. and Hudson Place continue to out perform by mileage.

 Peak hours for both member and casual riders continue to be between the hours of 5 to 7 pm.
+Directing resources to increase rider membership versus casual trips.

 ### Ridership
 ![image](resourcesTableau/Ridership%20by%20Station.png)